 Potential DIAN participants will be contacted by telephone to review the study’s inclusion and exclusion criteria.
 Those who are willing to participate and who meet all study criteria will come to the study site with a collateral source (someone who knows the participant well and has regular contact) to sign informed consent forms and provide a medical and family history.
-Enrolled individuals will participate in the following procedures (click an item to view its description):
+Enrolled individuals will participate in the following procedures:

 This interview-based assessment, performed by a physician or nurse clinician, focuses on memory and physical health concerns and requires the participation of both the participant and the collateral source (someone who knows the volunteer well).
 Both are interviewed about the participant’s memory and health, and there is a neurological examination of the participant.
 The interviews and examination together usually require about 2 hours.
 The collateral source may be interviewed by telephone if unable to come to the study site.

 Memory and thinking tests

 The participant is given tests designed to measure different types of memory and other cognitive abilities (approximately 2.5 hours).

 Approximately 3 tablespoons of blood are drawn from a vein in the subject’s arm to examine potential biomarkers and for genetic research (approximately 15 minutes).

 Cerebral spinal fluid (CSF) is collected via a lumbar puncture, sometimes known as a spinal tap, which is performed by an experienced physician.
 By testing CSF, researchers hope to identify chemicals that may change in persons with Alzheimer’s disease.
 This information may be useful in developing tests to diagnose AD (approximately 2 hours).

 A research MRI brain scan is completed that focuses on measurements of various brain structures and regions involved in memory (approximately 1 hour).